November 2025 Reading List

-Another brilliant book where Goldstone makes women prominent figures in the annals of history.
+Another brilliant book in which Goldstone makes women prominent figures in history.
 Little-known women who have not been given enough credit for their influence or brilliant matchmaking come to life, and I understand more about the history of different countries.
 What is also remarkable is the lasting legacy of Mary, Queen of Scots.
 Brutally beheaded because she posed as a challenge to the reign of Queen Elizabeth, it is her line, her blood, that has had a more lasting effect on the English monarchy.

 I don’t think there was anything about the book I disliked.
 The pacing was balanced, and Goldstone provided an outstanding balance among the different sisters and their respective histories.
 As much as I was glad to complete the book, I wanted it to continue.
 I have held a strong interest in Mary, Queen of Scots, for many years, and so to read a different take on their influence on history was gratifying.
 All I can say is that I cannot wait to start the next Goldstone book!